 Caroline Feraday

-She also won two further first place Press Club awards, for Lifestyle Feature and Personality Profile/Interview, and in 2021, Caroline won first place for Use Of Sound.
+She also won a further eight first place Press Club awards for news reporting, features, interviews and Use Of Sound.

-Caroline was the recipient of five Golden Mike Awards this year.
-She won Best Radio Use of Sound, Best Individual Writing, Best Business and Consumer Reporting, Best Radio News Reporting and Best Radio Medical & Science Reporting.
+Caroline is the recipient of eleven Golden Mike Awards, including Best Radio News Reporting, Best Radio Use of Sound, Best Individual Writing, Best Entertainment Reporting, Best Business and Consumer Reporting, Best Radio News Reporting and Best Radio Medical & Science Reporting.

 Caroline started her broadcasting career in the UK, in both radio and television for BBC News, 95.8 Capital FM and Sky News and was awarded the Prince Philip Medal for her services to radio and journalism in 2007.
 She moved to Los Angeles in 2013 and has dual American and British citizenship.